m-wojnar/reinforced-lib/docs/source/getting_started.rst

 Basic usage
 -----------

-The vital benefit of using :ref:`Reinforced-lib <reinforced-lib>` is a simplification the of RL training loop.
+The vital benefit of using :ref:`Reinforced-lib <reinforced-lib>` is a simplification of the RL training loop.
 Thanks to the :ref:`class <RLib Class>` ``Rlib``, we do not need to worry about the agent initialization nor passing the environment observations to the agent.
 The library takes care of these tedious tasks.
-Below we present the basic training loop with all the simplifications provided by :ref:`Reinforced-lib <reinforced-lib>`.
+Below, we present the basic training loop with all the simplifications provided by :ref:`Reinforced-lib <reinforced-lib>`.

 .. code-block:: python